CityOfNewYork/nyco-wp-boilerplate/README.md

 bin/pull {{ remote }}
 ```

 Pulls a remote instance's **master** branch to the current local branch.
+It will use the `--no-rebase` merge strategy (creating a merge commit) and prefer changes from the remote instance.

 ---